PetarMc1/discord-trolls/gitbook/about-me-status-trolls/what-platform-you-are-on.md

-# About Me -> What platform you are on
+# What platform you are on

 There is a way to tell a user if he is on mobile or computer.
 It is used it the About Me section of a Discord Profile.